5jt/dyalog-cookbook/manuscript/10_documentation.md

 ### Reserved names

-ADOC honors a couple of function in a special way.
-If any such function exists its result is treated in a special way.
+ADOC honors seevral functions in a special way.
+If any such function exists, its result is treated in a special way.
 In the rare circumstances that you have a name conflict and **don't** want ADOC to treat some of those names in any special way then you have to instruct ADOC accordingly with a parameter spaces.
 Refer to the ADOC documentation for details.

 #### Version